 - excellent downloadable supporting materials from a bedroom-handy “cheat sheet” to a musical playlist to accompany the new forms of pleasure.

-Read on for more about how this training helped my recovery and us as a couple, and to get a 30% discount voucher in case you want to try it yourself.
+Read on for more about how this training helped my recovery and us as a couple, and find out how to get it for yourself (alone or with a partner).

 Pleasure masterclass in spite of erectile dysfunction

 The two big lessons that earn it the name “masterclass” are:

 - As a man, learning how to lay back and enjoy receiving pleasure.
 For me at least, all my original sex education was about paying attention to my partner’s pleasure.
 And my own male body was more than ready to come to the party whenever it was invited.
 In fact, when I was young, I was often too quick in sexual situations.
 Now, after prostate cancer, the truth is that my body needs a lot of attention and I can’t always be in the initiator role.